 Strength training has been evaluated and utilized for sports performance since the beginning of time.
 Starting out in the early days with Olympic sports and even back in the Gladiator days, strength training has been a critical part of an athlete’s preparation.
 In Mixed Martial Arts, despite its meteoric rise in the past 10 years, there are still some common misconceptions about strength for a sport like MMA.
-As a physical preparation coach for several world champion MMA fighters I can honestly say that strength training is an important part in a fighter’s preparation.
+As a physical preparation coach for several world champion MMA fighter I can honestly say that strength training is an important part in a MMA fighter’s preparation.

 Let me start off by stating that with any program there must be structured plan, a method and systems that will facilitate growth.
 Without a plan, yes you plan to fail.
 So before we talk about strength in MMA we must make sure all keys to victory are set up.
 Then worked accordingly to induce the greatest amount of success possible.
 Working on your technical skill is very important.
-These are the specific techniques and tactical drills that a fighter must show competence in to become a good fighter.
+These are the specific techniques and tactical drills that a MMA fighter must show competence in to become a good fighter.
 Working on all aspects of the sport is the priority.
 You must create a hierarchy of modalities that you will need to put into place for maximum performance.
 Once this is in place and your drilling and technical practice has been set then we must get STRONG.

 Strength training is not just lifting weights to pump up your biceps.

-When two fighters have equal levels of technique and skill the defining factor of success between the two will be who is stronger.
+When two MMA fighters have equal levels of technique and skill the defining factor of success between the two will be who is stronger.
 Strength training is not just lifting weights to pump up your biceps or leave you looking good for the beach.
 When you are developing your abilities to become strong all aspects of athleticism will become more attainable.
 We are talking speed, agility, power, and endurance.
 Now on that note if you do not develop adequate strength than those other qualities will become mediocre at best.

 Strength training for MMA is somewhat new since not a lot of evidence has been out to show success in one specific program.
 I trained and fought professionally for almost a decade.
 I continue to study and learn the science behind the bioenergetic demands of the sport.
 I believe I have somewhat of an idea on how this thing should work.
-Strength first and foremost cannot be achieved without properly assessing movement capabilities of a fighter.
+Strength first and foremost cannot be achieved without properly assessing movement capabilities of a MMA fighter.
 If they have disfunction we must take care of the issue before even thinking about putting external load on the body.
 Once all joints are mobile and stable in their given areas that’s when the fun starts.

-When working with a fighter I must identify their weakness and where are their strengths.
+When working with a MMA fighter I must identify their weakness and where are their strengths.
 What’s their style of fighting and what is their training background.
 When this is established I find out when the competition is, then put together a solid strength training program to initiate progress.
 Depending on how long I have I will start the camp with a structured block of hypertrophy and joint integrity training phase.
 This will include slow eccentric movement exercises and higher volume sets.
 While working on eccentric strength and plyometric exercises to prime there joints for high impact collisions they will be experiencing skills training (sparring, grappling).
 After a few weeks we then go onto a strength block phase where we are trying to push the envelope of maximal strength output.
 Work is primarily in the 85-90% of 1 rep max range with sets of 3-5 repetitions.

 All exercises will focus on 6 major movement qualities: